"

 Figure 18.3.
 WPS Filler Metals / Photo Credit: National Aeronautics and Space Administration, John C. Stennis Space Center, PD

-This portion of the WPS, Figure 18.3, lists the filler metals that can be used with this WPS.
-In this case a Note, D, is used to further discuss the filler metal classification.
-The thickness is greater or equal to ⅛” thick material in the as-welded condition.
-This means that the end product is welded and then no post processing such as a post weld heat treatment is used.
-It can be cleaned and painted or other process that does not alter the mechanical properties of the material.
+The next portion of the WPS lists the filler metals that can be used with this WPS.
+In this case a note (Note D) is used to further discuss the filler metal classification.
+The thickness range qualified is greater than or equal to 0.125 inches thick material in the as-welded condition.
+A PWHT is not applicable here.

 Welding Procedure Portion of a WPS